nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - The index refers to the index number shown in the displayed internship list.
 - The index must be a positive integer 1, 2, 3, …​
+- **Both** the resume link and the cover letter link must be provided.
 - `RESUME_LINK` must be a valid URL in the format `http://domain/path` or `https://domain/path`.
 - `COVER_LETTER_LINK` must be a valid URL in the format `http://domain/path` or `https://domain/path`.